-- The minimum requirements of all should be guaranteed. - Economic power should be decentralized and economic democracy should be introduced. - Production should be designed for meaningful consumption, not profit. - The gap between rich and poor nations should be narrowed. - Production should serve the real needs of people and not the demands of the economic system. - Harmonious relations of cooperation with nature should be established. - The psychology of competition must be replaced by a psychology of cooperation. - It should be accepted that economic fulfilment cannot satisfy the infinite desire for happiness. - Supramundane and spiritual potentialities should be explored and utilized to balance the mundane, finite character of the economy. - Psycho-economy, which aims at neutralizing dehumanization by the economic system and effecting the progressive expansion of the individual and collective minds, should develop as a branch of the economy.
+- The minimum requirements should be guaranteed of all. - Economic power should be decentralized and economic democracy should be introduced. - Production should be designed for meaningful consumption, not profit. - The gap between rich and poor nations should be narrowed. - Production should serve the real needs of people and not the demands of the economic system. - Harmonious relations of cooperation with nature should be established. - The psychology of competition must be replaced by a psychology of cooperation. - It should be accepted that economic fulfillment cannot satisfy the infinite desire for happiness. - Supramundane and spiritual potentialities should be explored and utilized to balance the mundane, finite character of the economy. - Psycho-economy, which aims at neutralizing dehumanization by the economic system and effecting the progressive expansion of the individual and collective minds, should develop as a branch of the economy. - With the members of the study circle assembled, let one member question and criticize one of the above points and have another member defending it in turn.
+If arguments have been prepared ahead of the meeting - so much the better.
+No more than three minutes each or as much time as the group size allows for.
+Then let another couple of members do the same, and so on until all the members have debated questions.

-This Study Guide is intended to provide an introduction to Sarkar's philosophy of spiritual humanism, which he called Neo-Humanism, and the political-economic theory of PROUT which addresses the practical application of this value system.
-This introductory material has been presented in the form of a Study Guide because our objective is to do more than share ideas.
+This introductory material is intended to provide an introduction to Sarkar's philosophy of spiritual humanism, which he called Neo-humanism, and the political-economic theory of PROUT which addresses the practical application of this value system.
+The material is presented in the format of a study circle because our objective is to do more than share ideas.
 We want to create organizational cadre who will work to lay the groundwork for a new era in human society.

-We encourage the formation of Study Circles to "study" the requirements of a benevolent society.
+We encourage the formation of study circles to "study" the requirements of a benevolent society.
 It cannot be created by merely mouthing philosophy.
 It requires that we first transform ourselves.
-This is accomplished through spiritual practices and by studying and working together for the greater good we put meaning into our lives.
+This is accomplished through spiritual practices and by studying and working together for the greater good, and by doing so we put meaning into our lives.